Roman and Late Antique architecture

 Macellum

-The macellum was primarily used as a market for meat, fish, oysters and other delicacies from near and far.
-Such delicatessen markets were widespread in the well-connected economic area of the Roman Empire.
-They usually had a rectangular floor plan, although some were also circular in shape, especially in central Italy.
-For the most part, buildings of this basic architectural form were erected in the 1st half of the 2nd century AD, which also applies to the macellum of Aguntum according to the small finds.
+The macellum primarily served as a market for meat, fish, oysters, and other delicacies sourced both locally and from afar.
+Such delicatessen markets were widespread across the well-connected economy of the Roman Empire.
+They typically had a rectangular ground plan, though some—especially in central Italy—were circular.
+Most buildings of this circular type were constructed in the first half of the 2nd century AD, which, based on the small finds, also applies to the macellum of Aguntum.

-The floor plan of the Macellum of Aguntum follows a sophisticated architectural concept that was realised with the utmost care.
-A circular interior with an (inner) diameter of approx. 17 metres was inscribed in a square with a side length of around 18.5 metres (outer dimensions).
-The innermost core of the building was formed by a decagon with a side length of around three metres and a diameter of approximately ten metres.
-The area between the circle and the decagon was divided into nine equal segments by eight radial walls oriented towards the centre of the circle and the decagon and two rectangular walls and the main entrance in the south.
+The plan of the macellum of Aguntum follows a sophisticated architectural concept that was executed with great care.
+A circular interior with an inner diameter of approximately 17 m is set within a square of about 18.5 m side length (outer dimensions).
+The innermost core of the building is a decagon with a side length of roughly 3 m and a diameter of about 10 m.
+The annular zone between the circle and the decagon was divided into nine equal segments by eight radial walls oriented toward the center, together with two rectangular walls and the main entrance on the south.

 Traders and customers entered the central decagonal interior from the decumanus maximus via the corridor-like main entrance.
-Adjacent to this were eight sales rooms with a floor area of around 14 square metres.
-According to other examples, a small sacellum or sanctuary of an unknown deity (Mercury?) may have been located in the ninth room of the same size opposite the entrance.
+Flanking this were eight sales rooms, eacxh with a floor area of around 14 m2.
+By analogy with other examples, a small sacellum—i.e., a shrine to an as-yet unidentified deity (Mercury?)—may have occupied the ninth room of the same size opposite the entrance.

 Macellum von Aguntum nach der Freilegung

-Despite the absence of the slightest traces, it can be assumed that there were sales tables next to the entrances to the shops where the actual sales transactions took place.
-The area reserved for customers (entrance, decagon) had a partially preserved slab floor made of marble, gneiss and mica schist.
-The shops, on the other hand, which were generally only entered by the merchants, were only equipped with simple mortar screeds with a roll finish.
-To the south, the macellum was fronted by a covered arcade, while to the north, between the macellum and the so-called ceremonial building, there was an open square of unknown function measuring around 1000 m².
+Despite the absence of direct traces, it is reasonable to assume that sales counters stood beside the shop entrances, where transactions actually took place.
+The customer areas (entrance and decagon) retained parts of a slabbed floor of marble, gneiss, and mica schist.
+The shops themselves—generally entered only by the merchants—had simple mortar floors with stone substructure.
+To the south, the macellum was fronted by a covered arcade; to the north, between the macellum and the so‑called "Prunkbau", lay an open square of unknown function measuring around 1000 m2.

 Literature